 Ruby’s or Paradiso Cinema – $20pp

-Well, yes, there perhaps is, but if you find yourself in Wanaka and the weather isn’t great (like on a windy rainy Spring day, for example) then you’ll be pleased to know that Wanaka has an awesome collection of really unique cinema’s that you just have to visit.
+Well, yes, there perhaps is, but if you find yourself in Wanaka in winter or the weather isn’t great (like on a windy rainy Spring day, for example) then you’ll be pleased to know that Wanaka has an awesome collection of really unique cinema’s that you just have to visit.

 Paradiso is the most central of the two.
 Located opposite Base Backpackers, I guarantee this quirky cinema is like no other cinema you’ve been to.
 Its mismatched seating includes a collection of sofas, bus and plane seats and two classic cars!
 Their collection of local beers and cider paired with a homemade pizza make for the perfect pre-movie meal then, you can pre-order hot homemade – and very yummy – cookies to enjoy during their old-style half-time interval!

 Ruby’s cinema is a little further out of town but its become our go-to cinema for date night.
 Screen two has just 15 mega comfy armchair style seats!
 The small number of seating means you have to book in advance for the more popular films but when you’re practically getting a private viewing, that’s to be expected.
 They have a good range of drinks here too, served from their Art-Deco style bar lounge and their organic popcorn comes in ‘to-share’ bowls.

 I hope you didn’t eye-roll too hard when you saw the cinema on this list.
 I promise you, Paradiso and Ruby’s make the best rainy day activities in Wanaka.

 Things to do in Wanaka on a rainy day